jhanley634/dojo-blackboard/ReadMe.md

 ----

-This codebase is frequently tested under [linux](https://ubuntu.com) and MacOS.
+This codebase is frequently tested under [linux](https://ubuntu.com) and macOS.
 It is designed to work on all posix systems, including windows WSL 2.
 Please [report](https://github.com/jhanley634/dojo-blackboard/issues)
 any rough edges you may encounter.